wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 A few extra things to note about the above instructions are:

-- The `$1` and `$0` operands are called immediate values and are an exact value specified.
+- The `$1` and `$0` operands are called immediate values and are an exact value, as specified by the `$` prefix.
 - Registers are prefixed with a percentge sign (`%`).
-- A Value starting with a `0x` is a hexadecimal number and includes values 0-9 and a-f.
+- A value starting with a `0x` is a hexadecimal number and includes values 0-9 and a-f.

 ## The application entry-point and labels